 So, what are you looking for?
 Here’s a rundown.

 White or pale nails

-If your nailbed is very pale or if you have white nailbed with darker rims near the top, you might have a problem with your liver, such as hepatitis.
+If your nailbed is very pale or if you have white nailbeds with darker rims near the top, you might have a problem with your liver, such as hepatitis.
 Pale nails can be also be a sign of liver disease, anaemia, congestive heart failure or malnutrition.

 If you haven’t recently been cooking with turmeric then chances are your yellow nails are a fungal infection.
-In more serious cases, yellow nails could mean thyroid disease, lung disease psoriasis or diabetes.
+In more serious cases, yellow nails could mean thyroid disease, lung disease, psoriasis or diabetes.

 If your nails have a bluish tint, then you may not be getting enough oxygen, which could mean you have a lung problem such as emphysema or some type of heart problem.

 If the surface of your nail is rippled, pitted or has tiny dents, it may be an early sign of psoriasis or inflammatory arthritis.
 It could also be attributed to eczema or a range of other conditions.
 Basically, see your GP if your nails are pitted.

 Cracked, brittle or split nails